 Carbon Monoxide: The Silent Killer

-If you think you or someone you’re with may have carbon monoxide poisoning, get into fresh air and seek emergency medical care.
+If you think you or someone you’re with may have carbon monoxide poisoning, get to fresh air and seek emergency medical care.
 Call 9-1-1.

 Symptoms